robozeri/Yuriko-MP/README.md

 ## Advantages

-In what this fork is more potent that PocketMine-MP and other forks?
+In what this fork is more powerful that PocketMine-MP and other forks?

 * Compatible with MC:PE 0.13.0 and above (we must try this with 0.14.0 :D )
 * It has many many fixes that official PocketMine-MP does not have.